kannankvs/md2/Command-Reference.md

 **config interface pfc**
 This command is for setting the asymmetric PFC for an interface to either "on" or "off".
-TBD: This command is not used by the module until the module is restarted. "show interfaces status" can be used to check the currently used value by the module.
+TBD7: This command is not used by the module until the module is restarted. "show interfaces status" can be used to check the currently used value by the module.
 AI: Lets check with Xin if Wenda can handle this.

   - Usage: